SDGGiesbrecht/Workspace/Documentation/🇨🇦EN Read Me.md

 ## Applying Workspace to a Project

 To apply Workspace to a project, run the following command in the root of the project’s repository.
-(This requires a full install.
-See [Installation](#installation).)
+(This requires a full install.)

 ```shell
 $ workspace refresh
 ```

 By default, Workspace refrains from tasks which would involve modifying project files.
-Such tasks must be activated with a [configuration](https://sdggiesbrecht.github.io/Workspace/WorkspaceConfiguration/Classes/WorkspaceConfiguration.html) file.
+Such tasks must be activated with a [configuration](https://sdggiesbrecht.github.io/Workspace/🇨🇦EN/Libraries/WorkspaceConfiguration.html) file.

 ## About